I know a lot of people have dreams of putting their books out there but don’t know how.

 After those revisions were made, even though I was still alerted about another revision, there actually were no other changes that I wanted so I approved the gig and I gave an honest five-star review.

 Her story was a mystery-themed early reader chapter book.
-Again, 2 500 words, and Her cost was $100, and it was a six-day turn around.
+Again, 2500 words, and Her cost was $375, and it was a six-day turnaround.

 Now, this project was interesting, to say the least.
-She was very communicative and after about five days into the gig, I received a message from them that their account was being temporarily frozen due to complaints from a few of their clients.
+She was very communicative and after about five days into the gig, I received a message from her that her account was being temporarily frozen due to complaints from a few of her clients.

 Apparently, she’d run behind on two projects due to some technical issues that she had and both clients reported the situation within the same week.